cairlin5/EPCS-WF-hyperspectral-image-classification/Readme.txt

 [4] J. Li, J. Bioucas-Dias and A. Plaza.
 Hyperspectral Image Segmentation Using a New Bayesian Approach with Active Learning, IEEE Transactions on Geoscience and Remote Sensing, vol. 49, no. 10, pp. 3947-3960, October 2011.
 -----------------------------------------------------------------------------------------------------------------------------
-Please run 'EPCSWF.m' for classification experiment.
+Please run 'EPCSWF_demo.m' for classification experiment.
 The Gabor-based classification methods including ReGF, MaGF, PGF, ReCS, MaCS, EPCS, and EPCS-WF are provided in the demo.

 Please pay attention to the folders including 'Dataset' and 'matlab functions'.